dwp/govuk-casa/docs/api/bootstrap.md

     store: new MemoryStore(),

     // ttl (Number; required)
-    // Session time-to-live (in seconds) without interaction befire it is
+    // Session time-to-live (in seconds) without interaction before it is
     // deleted from the server.
 Cookies are "browser session cookies", which
     // means they expire when the user closes their browser.
 However, the server
     // will track the age of each session and expire it after this TTL if it